nautobot/nautobot/nautobot/docs/installation/http-server.md

 }
 ```

+!!! note
-- If the file location of SSL certificates had to be changed in the [Obtain an SSL
-  Certificate](#obtain-an-ssl-certificate) step above, then the location will need to be changed in the NGINX
-  configuration you pasted.
+    If the file location of SSL certificates had to be changed in the [Obtain an SSL Certificate](#obtain-an-ssl-certificate) step above, then the location will need to be changed in the NGINX configuration you pasted.

 #### Enable Nautobot